38 Brilliant Examples of eCommerce Personalization

 However, with greater points comes a greater reward with significant value — note the portable air conditioner fan (also note the decoy effect in play).

-You'd also like to read: Simplify online shopping for senior citizens: 16 UX ideas
+Also read: Simplify online shopping for senior citizens: 16 UX ideas

 While there are countless reasons why eCommerce personalization is a must, there are three benefits that you should make sure you consider: